 Beaches, Lakes and National Parks

-Back on October 15th, all beaches in Costa Rica opened from 5 AM to 10 PM Monday through Friday and 5 AM to 9 PM Saturday and Sunday.
+For January 4-31, beaches are open 5 AM to 6 PM.
 Individual municipalities have the power to open and close beaches as they see fit.

-As for national parks, all parks may open regardless of location.
-However, not all national parks are open fully.
+As for national parks, all parks may open regardless of location and open to a maximum capacity of 50%.
+However, not all national parks are fully open.
 Some national parks have only opened one sector or a select number of trails or beaches for visitors.

 At the beach, visitors must stick to their social bubble and be at least 1.8 meters (6 feet) apart from other bubbles.
 You can surf, walk, run, play volleyball, walk dogs, swim, sunbathe and stay on the beach.